Dilworth School investigation: Two men accused of indecent assault named

 "We are continuing to assess any information provided and investigators are currently making a number of enquiries into the additional information received to date."

-Baber attended today's hearing and was seated at the back of the court alongside another senior officer, Detective Inspector Scott Beard.
+Baber attended today's hearing and was seated at the back of the courtroom.

 Dilworth headmaster Dan Reddiex, who was appointed last year, said on the day of the arrests that the school had zero tolerance for abuse of any kind.